Roy-lab/Muscari/README.md

 >```

 **Step2.
 Preparation of config file (text file)**
 > Once the eigenvector matrices are ready, you need to write a simple text file for matching the species name to each eigenvector matrix and name it as "**config.txt**".
-This file will be used another input for the clustering while matching your eigenvector matrices and species names.
+This file will be used another input for the clustering while the code is matching your eigenvector matrices to each species name.
 > - This file consists of **2 columns with tab delmited**.
 >```
 >ath (TAB) ath.eigvecs.matrix.txt